-This code provides practical guidance about how to ensure your online services appropriately safeguard children's personal data.
+This code explains how to ensure your online services appropriately safeguard children's personal data.
 You should follow the code to help you process children's data fairly.
 It will also enable you to design services that comply, and demonstrate you comply, with the GDPR and PECR.
-If you do not follow this code, you are likely to find it difficult to demonstrate your compliance, should we take regulatory action against you.
+If you do not follow this code, you are likely to find it more difficult to demonstrate your compliance with the law, should we take regulatory action against you.